jstrait/wavefile/README.markdown

 A pure Ruby gem for reading and writing sound files in Wave format (*.wav).

-You can use this gem to create Ruby programs that produce audio, such as [drum machine](http://beatsdrummachine.com).
+You can use this gem to create Ruby programs that work with audio, such as [drum machine](http://beatsdrummachine.com).
 Since it is written in pure Ruby (as opposed to wrapping an existing C library), you can use it without having to compile a separate extension.

 For more info, check out the website: <http://wavefilegem.com/>